abpio/abp-commercial-docs/en/themes/lepton-x/mvc.md

 ```

 ## Source-Code
-You can download the source-code of LeptonX Theme according you your ABP Commverial License.
+You can download the source-code of the LeptonX Theme according you your ABP Commercial License.

-Visit [LeptonX Source Code](index#source-code) section to download the source-code.
+Visit the [LeptonX Source Code](index#source-code) section to download the source-code.

 ## Customization

-Before starting to customize the theme, you can consider downloading source code of the theme.
-You can find the original codes of related components below in the source code.
+Before starting to customize the theme, you can consider downloading the source code of the theme.
+You can find the original codes of the related components below in the source code.

 ---